HMAS Manoora (I)

 In early September 1944 Manoora and Kanimbla (I) prepared for the Morotai landings.
 On 10 September Manoora embarked 1,272 men at Maffin Bay.
 The ships then sailed to Morotai.
 The landings took place on 15 September with little opposition and few casualties to the Allied forces.
 On the 16th Manoora and Kanimbla (I) departed for Humboldt Bay, arriving on the 18th.

-At Humboldt Bay Manoora and Kanimbla (I), joined by the third Australian Landing Ship Infantry, HMAS Westralia (I), overhauled equipment and embarked troops and supplies for the landings on Leyte.
+At Humboldt Bay Manoora and Kanimbla (I), joined by the third Australian landing ship infantry, HMAS Westralia (I), overhauled equipment and embarked troops and supplies for the landings on Leyte.
 A full scale rehearsal was carried out at Tanahmerah Bay on 10 October.
-On the 13th the three Australian LSIs departed for Leyte as part of a large assault convoy escorted by a covering force of American and Australian cruisers and destroyers.
-The Australian landing ships were part of the Panaon Attack Group which detached from the main group at 2:00 am on the morning of the 20th and arrived off Panaon at 8:45.
+On 13 October the three Australian LSIs departed for Leyte as part of a large assault convoy escorted by a covering force of American and Australian cruisers and destroyers.
+The Australian landing ships were part of the Panaon Attack Group which detached from the main group at 2:00 am on the morning of 20 October arriving off Panaon at 8:45.
 No Japanese resistance was encountered.
 Cargo was discharged by 4:00 pm and the ships sailed for Humboldt Bay arriving on the 25th.

 During November the three LSIs were engaged in transporting troops from Humboldt Bay to Leyte.
 On 30 November they, and 15 other ships designated Transport Group ‘A’, commenced embarking troops and stores for the Lingayen landings.
 Transport Group ‘A’ then proceeded to Lae where, in company with Landing Group ‘B’, practice landings were carried out.
 The ships then sailed for Manus Island.
 On 31 December they departed Manus to execute Assault Mike I on Luzon Island in Lingayen Gulf.